A lateral approach (described below) is commonly used and not difficult to do at the bedside.

 If the needle encounters the acromion, retract the needle about 1 mm.

-Gently pull back on the plunger as you advance to rule out intravascular placement.
+Gently pull back on the plunger prior to injection to rule out intravascular placement.

 Slowly inject the anesthetic/corticosteroid mixture and withdraw the needle.